gideondk/flakepack/README.md

 # Deployment

 FlakePack is a standalone application.
-Request ids with a <tt>generateID</tt> through the msgpack interface.
+Request ids with a <tt>generateID</tt> through a MessagePack interface.

 # Anatomy